 Smart solutions for clinical applications: Flanders-Nordics matchmaking

-“Smart solutions for clinical applications: Flanders-Nordics matchmaking” is an event organized by Flanders Investment & Trade and Upgraded – Association of Finnish Health Startups, and co-hosted by Oyster Ventures.
+“Smart solutions for clinical applications: Flanders-Nordics matchmaking” is an event organized by Flanders Investment & Trade and Upgraded – Association of Finnish Health Startups, and co-hosted by Oyster Venture Partners.

 The goal of the event is to give an overview of novel solutions of clinical research and development and ways of market´s adaptation towards the restrictions and challenges caused by the COVID-19 outbreak.
 This provides a possibility for various stakeholders in the area to collaborate with each other and build connections across borders.
 We invite companies from the full Digital Health landscape to connect and discover new opportunities of collaboration across the different regions.

 Event’s date and time: 23rd of September 2021, from 10 to 13.00 (Finnish time)

 Flanders, the northern, Dutch-speaking region of Belgium, is home to one of Europe’s most innovative life-sciences ecosystems.
 The Government of Flanders aims to strengthen the relations with the Nordic countries and as part of this strategy a Technology & Science Counselor, Maarten Lambert, has been appointed to help build connections between the Nordic and Flemish health tech ecosystems.

 Flanders Investment & Trade has partnered with Upgraded to help build bridges between the Nordic and Flemish regions.
 Last year a dozen of companies from Belgium were brought to the Finnish online HealthTech event, Health100, pitching their solutions to the Finnish audience.
 Now we want to enhance the collaboration, and emphasize one of the biggest challenges in the development of new Life Science solutions, and the new possibilities that arose after the lockdown.